Why is this research being done?

 There is a small risk that a breach of confidentiality could occur; however, every member of the research team is trained on maintaining research records and your confidentiality.
 We will keep records on password-protected computers and restrict access to your records to make sure this doesn’t happen.
 We will also remove your name and all other identifiable information from your study data as soon as we can.

 There is intent to benefit all participants of this study regardless of randomization group.
 Possible benefits to you include lower complications related to fluid resuscitation.

 What happens if I agree to be in this research, but I change my mind later?

 If you decide to leave this research, you are being asked to contact the research team so that the investigator can stop collecting your data and blood samples.

 Will I be paid for taking part in this research?

 You will not be paid for your participation in this study.

 What is different about the plasma being used for this study?

-Pathogen reduced plasma is created using a special machine that makes viruses, bacteria, and parasites inactive, reducing infections that patients can get from transfusion.
-Regular plasma undergoes bacterial testing but this method provides reduced risk from pathogens which we may not even have tests for yet.
+Pathogen-reduced plasma is created using a special machine that makes viruses, bacteria, and parasites inactive, reducing infections that patients can get from transfusion.
+Regular plasma undergoes bacterial testing, but this method provides reduced risk from pathogens that we may not even have tests for yet.